Cultural diversity in Puerto Rico: Puerto Rican migration to the United States

 Puerto Ricans were Spanish citizens before Puerto Rico was ceded to the United States under the terms of the Treaty of Paris of 1898.
 After Puerto Rico was ceded, they became citizens of Puerto Rico.
 Before 1917, when the U.S. Congress passed the Jones-Shafroth Act, popularly called the Jones Act, which granted Puerto Ricans U.S. citizenship.
 Puerto Ricans who moved to New York were considered immigrants.
 Later several factors contributed and led to what became known as "The Great Migration" of Puerto Ricans to New York.
 These were the following: the Great Depression, World War II and the advent of air travel.

 The Great Depression that spread throughout the world also affected Puerto Rico.
 Since the island's economy depended and still depends on that of the United States, the failure of American banks and industries was strongly felt in the island.
 Unemployment rose as a consequence and many families fled to the U.S. mainland in search of jobs.

 The outbreak of World War II opened doors to many jobs for migrants.
 Since a large portion of the male population of the U.S. was sent to war, there was a sudden need for people to fill the jobs they left behind.
 Puerto Rican men and women found jobs in factories and ship docks, producing both domestic and warfare goods.

 The advent of air travel provided Puerto Ricans with an affordable and faster way of travel to New York.
 Eventually some Puerto Ricans adopted the mainland United States as their home and married with non-Hispanics.
 Their children were of Puerto Rican descent who were inscribed with non-Hispanic surnames.

+By ethnicity

+Africans

+African free men accompanied the invading Spanish conquistadors.
+The Spaniards enslaved the Taínos (the native inhabitants of the island), and many of them died as a result of Spaniards' oppressive colonization efforts.
+This presented a problem for Spain's royal government, which relied on slavery to staff their mining and fort-building operations.
+Spain's solution was to import enslaved West Africans.
+As a result, the majority of the African peoples who arrived at Puerto Rico did so as a result of the slave trade from many different societies of the African continent.
+The slaves were baptized by the Catholic Church and assumed the surnames of their owners.